KaydenRumsey/DataAnalysisCapstone/README.md

 # Real Estate Price Prediction

-This project is part of my data analytics capstone.
+This project is my data analytics capstone.
 It explores a large global real estate dataset to identify patterns in housing prices and builds a predictive model to estimate apartment values based on key features.

 ## Project Overview